Artist Spotlight: Nicholas Galanin

 Nicholas Galanin, Ancestral Map of Return, 2023. © Nicholas Galanin.
 Tia Collection.
 Image courtesy of the artist and Peter Blum Gallery, New York, NY.

 Nicholas Galanin, Artist carrying the weight of imitation (after Christ carrying the cross), 2024. © Nicholas Galanin.
 Tia Collection.
-Courtesy the artist and Peter Blum Gallery, New York, NY.
-Photo credit: Jason Wyche
+Image courtesy of the artist and Peter Blum Gallery, New York, NY.
+Photo by Jason Wyche.

 Installation images of Interference Patterns at SITE Santa Fe.
-Image couresy of SITE Santa Fe.
-Photography by Brad Trone.
+Image courtesy of SITE Santa Fe.
+Photo by Brad Trone.